A_Cities have developed around cars and now need at least the following mobility services to just live:

 In the CarLina system stations are spaced like bus stops, in order for users to have one 100m away from home. simple handling chariots are pulled on a "leash" by local people to perform the last 100-150m delivery and special handling (like a disabled person, a ton of bricks...).

 Cost model: the expensive part of a network at its deployment phase is in trackways.
-To keep that cheap, CarLina trackways are passive, not even having switches, just steel and a light but extremely efficient AIDA communication network for pods to manage everything from real-time (soft) crash management to mission bookings.
+To bring low deployment and maintenance cost, CarLina trackways are passive, not even having switches, just steel and a light but extremely efficient AIDA communication network for pods to manage everything from real-time (soft) crash management to mission bookings.

 Costly railway elements like signalising systems and control centres are unknown in this cellular automaton.